 The Ohio Water Resources Center (WRC) enables and conducts (state-relevant) water resources research; fosters collaboration among academic investigators, governmental bodies and water professionals; trains the next generation of water scientists and educates the public on water resources issues in the State of Ohio.

 As a National Institute for Water Resources, the Ohio WRC is the federally-authorized and state-designated Water Resources Research Institute for the State of Ohio.

-Currently, Ohio WRC activities focus around the issues of algal blooms and nutrients, the water and energy nexus, and water supply and technologies.
+Currently, Ohio WRC activities focus around the issues of algal blooms and nutrients, the water and energy nexus, and nutrient removal technologies.
 Ohio WRC directors and associate director are active participants in many important local and national organizations that deal with water issues research, education and policy decisions.
 In addition to supporting research, the Ohio WRC helps to organize and hosts a variety of water-related seminars, conferences and outreach programs.
 Ohio WRC’s community outreach efforts to the younger generations include sponsorship of the Ohio Water Education Program and Project WET, and participation in the Central Ohio Children’s Water Festival.